karimra/gnmic/docs/advanced/multi_outputs/prometheus_output.md

       name:
       # List of tags to be added to the service registration
       tags:
+      # bool, enables http service check on top of the TTL check
+      enable-http-check:
+      # string, if enable-http-check is true, this field can be used to specify the http endpoint to be used to the check
+      # if provided, this filed with be prepended with 'http://' (if not already present),
+      # and appended with the value in 'path' field.
+      # if not specified, it will be derived from the fields 'listen' and 'path'
+      http-check-address:
 ```

 `gnmic` creates the prometheus metric name and its labels from the subscription name, the gnmic path and the value name.